mohamadnoureldine89/Scala_Spark_NBA_Project/README.md

 ### Running Transform

 Similar to the `Extract` application, you need to have Spark installed and configured on your machine to run the `Transform` application.
-Once you have Spark set up, you can run the application using the `spark-submit` command.

 ## Dependencies